Jinen Dedhia

 This is a disconnected experience.
 The guest is still doing all the heavy lifting.
 They have to scroll through the menu to find vegan options.
 They have to remember to call reception for a wake-up call.

 The future of hospitality isn’t about better chatbots; it’s about building an Agentic Concierge.
-An intelligence that knows who the guest is, anticipates what they need, and connects to your backend systems to make it happen without friction.
+An AI concierge for hotels is not a chatbot that answers questions.
+It is a hotel AI agent that understands guest context, connects to backend systems, and executes tasks without friction.

 FeatureThe Old Way (Standard App)The Agentic Way (Connected)